Skip to main content

 Channels represent a payment route with specific characteristics for processing transactions.

 A Channel can be seen as a type of contract where the details are fixed, including fees and transaction limits.
-Each Channel is defined by:

 • Country